 According to the report, supervision of cryptocurrency trading will continue to increase.
 This will include bans on related commercial activity and on both domestic and overseas cryptocurrency trading platforms.
 Authorities aim to shut down and block all exchanges they uncover but they do not rule out the possibility of introducing stricter regulatory measures.
 What those measures might be is unclear.

 Officially, the ban on big cryptocurrency exchanges and ICOs implemented in September 2017 has been effective in mitigating potential financial and social risks.
 According to the report, the amount of cryptocurrency trading in RMB made up 90% of the total volume of global transactions but the number is now down to 1%.
 Unofficially, however, many Chinese citizens have been trading through platforms outside of China by using online circumvention tools.
-Currently, Japan and Hong Kong are the most popular places to trade cryptocurrency for Chinese citizens.
+Currently, as mentioned on Trade Wise, Japan and Hong Kong are the most popular places to trade cryptocurrency for Chinese citizens.

 China’s crackdown on initial coin offerings (ICO) and the biggest bitcoin exchanges in the country—OKCoin, Huobi, and BTCC—started in September last year.
 The move, however, has not managed to dampen Chinese traders’ enthusiasm for cryptocurrencies.
 Many have resorted to peer-to-peer exchanges on the private over-the-counter (OTC) market.